greg-js/arch-wiki-md-repo/wiki/_content/english/LXQt.md

 It is possible to edit menu entries by editing their .desktop files stored in `/usr/share/applications/lxqt-*.desktop` files.
 See [Desktop entries](/index.php/Desktop_entries "Desktop entries").

+### Compton

+If present [Compton](/index.php/Compton "Compton") should auto start with the initial default session.

 ## Suggested applications

 As LXQt is a lightweight desktop, a plain install will not provide many desktop applications.
 It is left to the user to choose what applications they wish to install.
 The [Razor-qt wiki](https://github.com/Razor-qt/razor-qt/wiki/3rd-party-applications) has a page which lists of number of useful Qt applications that you may wish to install.
 Also see the [List of applications](/index.php/List_of_applications "List of applications") page for a comprehensive list of applications available in Arch.

+## Troubleshooting

+### Desktop icons are grouped together

+When moving icons on the desktop it is possible to place them a bit too close to each other making them connected.
+If unable to separate them Stop Desktop from Session Settings, remove `.config/pcmanfm-qt/lxqt/desktop-items-0.conf` and Start Desktop again.

 ## See also